Coronavirus restrictions remain in place. Find out what you can and cannot do.

 If you have been identified as clinically extremely vulnerable then you should continue to work from home where possible.
 If you cannot work from home, you can go to your workplace.
 Your employer is required to take steps to reduce the risk of exposure to COVID-19 in the workplace and should be able to explain to you the measures they have put in place to keep you safe at work.
 Some employers may introduce regular testing of employees as part of these measures.
 You may also want to consider how you get to and from work, for example, if it is possible to avoid using public transport during rush hour.

 If you live with someone who is clinically extremely vulnerable then you can continue to go to work if you are unable to work from home.
+As an employer, you should make sure suitable arrangements are in place so that they can work safely.
+You should consider whether clinically extremely vulnerable individuals can take on an alternative role or change their working patterns temporarily to avoid travelling during busy periods.

 You should follow the guidance on how to stop the spread of coronavirus, including what to do to reduce your risk of catching or passing on the virus at home.